-If you’re staying in Tamarindo, Playa Grande or Flamingo and want to explore some local beaches, then you must put Playa Mina on your list.
-This secluded beach in Guanacaste has soft tan sand, stunningly clear water and you can have it all to yourself!
+If you’re staying in Tamarindo, Playa Grande or Flamingo and want to explore some local beaches, then you must put Playa Minas on your list.
+This secluded beach in Guanacaste has soft tan sand, stunningly clear water and it’s one of the most beautiful local beaches in the area, perfect for a week day secluded beach trip.

 We discovered this beach back in 2010 on one of our random Guanacaste adventures and it’s one of our favorites.
-It’s no longer that secret but it’s still spectacular!
+It’s no longer much of a local secret but it’s still spectacular!

-Here is our guide to visiting Playa Mina, one of our favorite local beaches in Guanacaste.
+Here is our guide to visiting Playa Minsa, one of our favorite local beaches in Guanacaste.
+(Also on Google Maps at Playa Mina or Playa Zapotillal).
+There are affiliate links in this post.

-On the Maps, Playa Mina is also called Playa Zapotillal but they are the same (Mina is the local name).
+On the Maps, Playa Minas is also called Playa Zapotillal but they are the same (Mina is the local name).

-You can find Playa Mina on Waze and Playa Zapotillal and Playa Mina on Google Maps.
-Playa Mina is a 30 minute drive from Tamarindo.
+You can find Playa Minas on Waze and Playa Zapotillal and Playa Mina on Google Maps.
+Playa Minas is a 30 minute drive from Tamarindo.

-The only way to get to Playa Mina is by car.
+The only way to get to Playa Minas is by car.

 4×4 required?